Weight Loss

 Key points:

-• Researchers first developed GLP-1 medications to treat type 2 diabetes.
-They conducted decades of research on their safety and efficacy for diabetes patients.
-But studies on non-diabetic GLP-1 weight loss patients are newer and ongoing.
+1. Researchers conducted decades of research on the safety and efficacy of GLP-1 use for diabetes patients.
+Studies on non-diabetic GLP-1 patients are newer and ongoing.

-• People with gastrointestinal medical problems, eye conditions, and specific thyroid tumors are at the most significant GLP-1 risk.
+2. People with gastrointestinal medical problems, eye conditions, and specific thyroid tumors are at the most significant risk for adverse effects.
 Still, the research on these risks is not definitive.

-• Always talk to your provider about your health history and risks before and while taking these weight loss drugs.
-Also, report any new or changing side effects or symptoms.
-Online weight loss doctors, like those you consult with through Shed It, want to help you stay safe!
+3. Always talk to your provider about your health history and risks before and while taking these weight loss drugs and report any new or changing side effects or symptoms.

 At Dr. B, we believe your health and longevity should never come at the expense of your safety.
 That’s especially true when it comes to the medications we prescribe.

-So we had a team of medical professionals craft every treatment step for our holistic prescription weight loss program.
+So we had a team of medical professionals craft every treatment step for our holistic prescription weight loss program, Shed It.
 And we pay extra attention to updated studies on the complex effects of GLP-1s.

 To help you stay informed, we’ll first review clinical trials that helped the FDA approve popular GLP-1 medications.
 Then, highlight safety risks that remain unknown.